 There are only two days of the year when you can stand an egg on end.
 One of these days falls on the first day of autumn.
 To do this you will need an egg.
 It does not have to be hard-boiled.
 Place the egg on a hard flat surface on its largest end.
 Carefully pull your hands away and it should remain upright.
 This can only be done on the spring and fall equinox.

-Why Do Leaves Fall Off
+Why Do Leaves Fall Off in Autumn

 Leaves are the energy generators for plants.
 By using sunlight, water and carbon dioxide and chlorophyll they create food for the tree.
 The trees then pass oxygen into the air.
 The reason that the leaves change color is due to the shortening of the days.
 As this occurs the leaves begin to produce less chlorophyll and change color.
 Many people think that the leaves turn color but this is not true.
 The leaves are actually the colors we see in the fall.
 The reason that the leaves are green is because they are full of chlorophyll.